 We saw plenty of studies related to nutrient timing in the last century.
 Naturally, people jumped on the bandwagon, and nutrient timing became the greatest thing since sliced bread.
 Missing a meal after training was seen as the equivalent of fasting for six days straight.

-Around the time, we also saw the anabolic window skyrocket in popularity.
-In case you’re unfamiliar, the anabolic window is the period after training when the body is primed for anabolism, and every single calorie you ingest goes to our muscles for growth and repair.
+Around the same time, we also saw the anabolic window skyrocket in popularity.
+In case you're unfamiliar, the anabolic window is the period after training when the body is considered primed for nutrient uptake.
 At least, this is what prevailing wisdom suggested.

 However, as the body of literature evolved in the early 2000s, researchers found that previous studies often lacked quality.
-Specifically, they were often short-term and had very few subjects (not enough to put too much stock in the data).
-They also looked at certain aspects of the big picture while overlooking, well, the big picture.
+Specifically, they were often short-term and had very few subjects, meaning there was not enough data to draw firm conclusions from.
+They also looked at certain aspects of the big picture while overlooking others.
 For example, they would look at nitrogen balance and protein synthesis but would completely ignore muscle growth rates.

-With that said, recent research suggests that nutrient timing matters.
-But now researchers believe that timing our nutrients isn’t as important as we previously thought and that our overall caloric intake and diet composition matter much more.
+With that said, recent research suggests that nutrient timing does matter to some degree.
+However, researchers now believe that timing our nutrients is not as important as previously thought, and that overall caloric intake and diet composition matter much more.

-So, the question isn’t so much whether nutrient timing matters, but, instead, how much does it matter?
-We are yet to understand that fully.
+So, the question is not so much whether nutrient timing matters, but how much does it matter?
+We are yet to fully understand that.

-How to Leverage Nutrient Timing For Optimal Results
+How to Leverage Nutrient Timing as Part of Your Routine

 According to Brad Schoenfeld and Alan Aragon, two foremost experts in hypertrophy and sports nutrition, nutrient timing mostly matters around our workouts.
-Specifically, they recommend utilizing nutrient timing to maximize our training performance, minimize muscle loss, and kickstart the recovery process as fast as possible.
+Specifically, they recommend utilising nutrient timing to support training performance and the recovery process as part of a structured nutrition plan.

-To achieve this effect, they suggest that we consume a meal with carbs and protein in the hours leading up to the workout.
-Ideally, that would be around two hours before training.
-Then, once we finish the workout, we should consume another meal with carbs and protein.
-This will help kickstart the recovery process and prevent muscle protein loss.
+To achieve this, they suggest consuming a meal with carbohydrates and protein in the hours leading up to a workout, ideally around two hours before training.
+Then, once the workout is complete, consuming another meal with carbohydrates and protein as part of your post-training nutrition routine.

-They also note that if the pre-workout meal is large enough and occurs within two to three hours of training, the post-training meal doesn’t need to happen immediately.
-We should still have enough glucose and amino acids to support performance and muscle tissue.
+They also note that if the pre-workout meal is large enough and occurs within two to three hours of training, the post-training meal does not need to happen immediately.
+Having adequate glucose and amino acids available from the pre-workout meal may be sufficient to support your training and recovery nutrition in the short term.